 Working Methodology

 The EPDP Team began its deliberations for phase 2 on 2 May 2019.
-The Team agreed to continue its work primarily through conference calls scheduled once or more times per week, in addition to email exchanges on its mailing list.
-Additionally, the EPDP Team held three face-to-face meetings: the first set of face-to-face discussions took place at the ICANN65 Public Meeting in Marrakech, Morocco, followed by one dedicated set of face-to-face meetings at the ICANN headquarters in Los Angeles in September of 2019 and a third set of face-to-face discussions, which took place at the ICANN66 Public Meeting in Montreal, Canada.
+The Team agreed to continue its work primarily through conference calls scheduled one or more times per week, in addition to email exchanges on its mailing list.
+Additionally, the EPDP Team held four face-to-face meetings: the first set of face-to-face discussions took place at the ICANN65 Public Meeting in Marrakech, Morocco, two dedicated set of face-to-face meetings, the second and fourth meeting, were held at the ICANN headquarters in Los Angeles (LA) in September 2019 and January 2020, and the third face-to-face discussion took place at the ICANN66 Public Meeting in Montreal, Canada.
 All of the EPDP Team’s meetings are documented on its wiki workspace, including its mailing list, draft documents, background materials, and input received from ICANN’s Supporting Organizations and Advisory Committees, including the GNSO’s Stakeholder Groups and Constituencies.

 The EPDP Team also prepared a Work Plan, which was reviewed and updated on a regular basis.
 In order to facilitate its work, the EPDP Team used a template to tabulate all input received in response to its request for Constituency and Stakeholder Group statements (see Annex B).
 This template was also used to record input from other ICANN Supporting Organizations and Advisory Committees and can be found in Annex C.